hardillb/multi-tenant-node-red-manager/README.md

  - `admin` is the admin username
  - `password` is the admin password
- - 'logHistory' is the number of lines of pervious logs to show
+ - `logHistory` is the number of lines of pervious logs to show